 For me they missed the golden opportunity to separate Pilots from ships.

 This would have solved a few problems and added variety as well as adding that “what if” element to the game.
 AW has its Captains and even Wings of War added Aces in the late game.
-Luke flew an E-wing in later fiction, he could have flown a Y-Wing, A-Wing or even the Falcon, Han could have flown an X-Wing or YT2400.
-Why limit pilots to ships, then have them fly several other ships anyway (Hera, Vader) and what about Poe in a F/O Tie, which actually happened?
+Luke flew an E-wing in later fiction, he could have flown a Y-Wing, A-Wing or even the Falcon.
+Han could have flown an X-Wing or YT2400, many Rebel pilots were, after all, trained in a Tie.
+Why limit pilots to ships, then have them fly several other ships anyway (Hera, Vader).
+What about Poe in a F/O Tie, which actually happened?

 Breaking with the old, then adoption of the new stifled by bad luck, resentment and confusion, some choices that split the field more clearly into the tournament and casual groups, then supporting only one of these properly, higher and limited entry costs, a feeling for new players of missing the “golden age”, then finally an older idea assailed by newer ones (Crisis Protocol etc).